Culinary Arts Programs in Bakersfield

 Students may find that culinary arts program offerings near Bakersfield, CA, are limited.
 Still, one school in the area offers programs that are within a 10-minute drive of downtown.
 Read about the required courses and hands-on training at the institution, and review a table of statistics to get additional details on the school.

 - Bakersfield College is the only not-for-profit school in the area with culinary arts certificate and associate's degree programs.
-The campus is located about five miles from central Bakersfield.
+The campus is located less than two miles from central Bakersfield.

 Find out more facts about the profiled school in the table below.
 It contains figures in areas like tuition costs and graduation rates that can help you decide if it's the right college for your goals.